Infectious bronchitis virus

+Examples of chicken eggs likely laid by parents infected with Infectious Bronchitis.
+Notice their discolored and malformed shells.

 Infectious bronchitis virus (IBV) is a species of virus from the genus Gammacoronavirus that infects birds.
 It causes avian infectious bronchitis, a highly infectious disease that affects the respiratory tract, gut, kidney and reproductive system.
 IBV affects the performance of both meat-producing and egg-producing chickens and is responsible for substantial economic loss within the poultry industry.

 Classification

 IBV is in the genus Gammacoronavirus, or group 3, with a non-segmented, positive-sense single-stranded RNA genome.

 It was previously the type species of its genus Igacovirus.
 When there was only one genus of coronaviruses, the genus Coronavirus, it was the type species of the group of all known coronaviruses.

 Recombination

 When two strains of coronavirus IBV infect a host they may recombine during genome replication.
 Recombination appears to contribute to the genetic variation of the IBV genome found in nature.

 Pathology

 Respiratory system

 When inhaled, virus will attach to glycoprotein receptors containing sialic acid on ciliated epithelial cells of the respiratory epithelium.
 The respiratory replication will result in loss of ciliary activity, mucus accumulation, necrosis and desquamation, causing respiratory distress, râles and asphyxia.
 Local virus replication will result in viremia, spreading the infection into other tissues and organs.
 Other respiratory diseases of chickens (Mycoplasma gallisepticum, avian infectious laryngotracheitis (Gallid alphaherpesvirus 1), Newcastle disease (avian paramyxovirus 1), Avian metapneumovirus infection may be confused clinically to infectious bronchitis.